arqamrp/arqamrp.github.io/_posts/2023-03-24-The-Aesthetics-of-the-P-K-Kelkar-Library.md

 The library makes exclusive use of rectangular, functional elements and takes pride in unpretentiousness and simplicity.
 It reflects the zeitgeist of its time well, with its emphasis on production, industry and functionalism inspired in part by the Soviet model, with a yearning for the new and the modern, and detachment from the past.

 It does appeal to a certain set of people who, probably as an acquired taste, like the architect and ideologue Le Corbusier, who some Indians would know by virtue of his 'involvement' with Chandigarh.
-Since this is not a diss piece on le Corbusier and he isn't directly responsible for the eyesore of interest, suffice it to say that I, and many others[^], hold him responsible for a lot of the soullessness plaguing the cityscapes of today.
+Since this is not a diss piece on le Corbusier and he isn't directly responsible for the eyesore of interest, suffice it to say that I, and many others, hold him responsible for a lot of the soullessness plaguing the cityscapes of today.

 ![Ville Savoye](https://cdn.kastatic.org/ka-perseus-images/889d4b84b5d369689745b2441c7427e07089bef5.jpg)